semenko/chrome-force-pdf-inline/README.md

-chrome-force-pdf-inline
+# Chrome Extension: Don't Download PDFs
+## Formerly known as "Render PDFs Inline"

 =======================

-A Chrome extension to force PDFs to render inline (overrides Content-Disposition: attachment).
+This is a Chrome extension to force PDFs to render in the browser, instead of downloading.

-This prevents PDFs from saving & downloading instead of simply opening in Chrome.
+Now featuring ✨Manifest V3✨.

+This extension works by overriding Content-Disposition: attachment.

 ## Installation